-Students are each required to register for symposium, and submit their abstract through the UROP student portal.
+Students are each required to register for symposium by submitting their abstract through the UROP student portal.
 Once students have submitted their registration, it will be sent to their mentor for content and presentation approval.

-The maximum number of students who may co-present together is two for a single presentation.
-Presentation pairs will have 10 minutes to present their research.
+The maximum of two students may co-present together for a single presentation.

 Projects and labs that have more than two students on a project, are not allowed to present in more than groups of two.
 Research Scholars may not present with first-year UROP students.

-Students will have 5 minutes to present their poster, or presentation.
+Students will have 5 minutes to present their research.

 Students are expected to have their camera on while they are presenting, but are welcome to use a zoom background rather than their surrounding environment.